Electrical Inspection, Testing - Electrical Installation Certification (EIC)

 An Electrical Installation Condition Report is an inspection on the condition of an existing electrical installation, to identify (in order of priority) any deficiencies against the National Safety Standard (EAWR 1989, BS 7671:2008:Amd.1-2011) for electrical installations.
 Note: Certelec does NOT undertake Electrical Inspections on a limited scope/range basis, i.e. inspection range less than 100% of the Installation.
 We believe, such limitation/s are not Industry 'best practice'.

-Not just a visual inspection but a full inspection and testing of the system
+Not just a visual inspection but a full independent inspection and testing of the system

 - Identifies if any electrical circuits or equipment are overloaded

 - Discovers any fire hazards in your electrical installation

 - Reveals any lack of protective earth /bonding

 - Details the type of fixed wiring system and its condition

 - Checks the suitability of the consumer unit

 - Examines the equipment e.g. switches, socket-outlets and light fittings

 - Discovers any wear and tear, damage or other deterioration